 Some members suggested that the cabin be dedicated to Charlie Yadon who was active in the Mountain Cabin Memorial Assciation along with Con Mattson.
 Charlie did not think this was appropriate and declined.
 It was then suggested that the cabin be dedicated to Mrs. Streeter's son Jack who had recently been killed during the War.
 Jack Rollo, member of Trail Blazers, remembers the dedication very well and still laughs at the members who used their knives cutting steps in the steep snow going up LaBohn Gap.
 He also remembers the Streeter family of the Monroe area as he once worked for the Forest Service in Skykomish.

 Don Ihlenfeldt said that Ome Daiber, who gave the dedication, seemed to know Jack Streeter very well, and he choked up as he talked during the dedication.
-The minutes of the Trail Blazers show that Jack Brandmeir made a motion to have the Streeter family flown over the valley during the dedication but nothing came of it.
+The minutes of the Trail Blazers show that Jack Brandmeir made a motion to have the Streeter family flown over the valley during the dedication.
 At any rate, the cabin was to be dedicated to a WWII vet killed in action.
 On another note but related, the Trail Blazer Nordrum Lake Cabin was dedicated to fellow member Bill Simon who was killed in action during WWII.

 Am finally getting somewhere regarding Jack Streeter.
 I just had a great conversation with Lucy Borrow the wife of Jim Borrow an active climber back in the good old days.
 Jim made the first ascent of Liberty Ridge with Ome Daiber and Arnie Campell in 1935.
 Lucy is now in a retirement home but she went on a lot of hikes and climbs with Jim, including the Necklace Valley cabin dedication and remembers it very well.
 She says the Mountain Cabin Memorial Association was driven mainly by members of the Mountain Troop who trained in this area during the war.